 Facet Joint Syndrome

-This condition is a deterioration of the facet joints, which help stabilize the spine and limit excessive motion.
+The joints connecting the bones of the spine are known as facet joints.
+They help to stabilize the spine and limit excessive motion.
 The facet joints are lined with cartilage and are surrounded by a lubricating capsule that enables the vertebrae to bend and twist.

 When the cartilage inside the facet joint breaks down and becomes inflamed and painful, this is known as facet joint syndrome.
 If the affected joint is in the neck, it may cause headaches and difficulty moving the head.
 If it is in the back, it may cause pain in the lower back, buttocks, or thighs.